sashapff/mcmc-contig-orientation/README.md

  `

 ## Input data:
-Data has to contain information about HiC reads in to follow a format
+Data has to contain information about Hi-C reads in to follow a format

 1) pairs.txt